Ecam-Eurobot/Tutorials/src/electronics/actuators/dynamixels.md

 * 1, 2 or 3 to the topic "ballseparator_ctrl" to position dynamixel
 * 0-255 to set the duty cycle of the PWM signal at pin 9 of the Arduino.

-#Stepper Motor Control
-As described earlier, the "pusher" of the ball separation mechanism was planned to work with a stepper motor.
-We found the following library incredibly useful for driving stepper motors:

 # References